 The task force looks at questions of diversity and inclusion through the lenses provided by ethnicity, socio-economic class, sexual orientation, race and gender.
 Every three years, the focus of the task force changes.
 For the 2017-2020 academic years, the primary focus is on race and racism.
 The emphasis is a response to research conducted with more than 500 Salve Regina students in which students of color reported significantly less comfort, more feelings of prejudice, and less support than did white students, which relevant literature strongly suggests will have a negative impact on student engagement and academic success.

-The task force includes Dr. Emily Colbert Cairns, associate professor in the Department of Modern and Classical Languages; Dr. Arthur Frankel, professor in the Department of Psychology; and Dr. Mary Montminy-Danna, associate professor in the Department of Social Work.
+The task force includes Dr. Emily Colbert Cairns, associate professor in the Department of Modern Languages; Dr. Arthur Frankel, professor in the Department of Psychology; and Dr. Mary Montminy-Danna, professor in the Department of Social Work.

 Diversity Fellowship Program